Chinese Taipei: Two Chinas at the Olympics

 In the aftermath of the Chinese Civil War in 1949, the People's Republic of China (PRC) was established and the nationalist Republic of China (ROC) government retreated to Taiwan, previously a Qing territory that was ceded to Japanese rule from 1895 until its surrender at the end of World War II in 1945.
 As time went on, the increased official recognition of the PRC in international activities, such as when accorded recognition in 1971 by the United Nations, instead of that accorded previously to the ROC saw existing diplomatic relations transfer from Taipei to Beijing.
 The ROC needed to come to a beneficial conclusion to how it would be referred when there was participation by the PRC in the same forum.

+The International Olympic Committee (IOC) recognized both the PRC and the ROC Olympic Committees in 1954.
+In 1958, the PRC withdrew its membership from the IOC and other international sports organizations in protest over the continued recognition of the ROC.